medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ## Building App models

-An overview of building dbt models can be found [here](https://docs.getdbt.com/docs/build/models) The additional models that need to be developed for a CHT application are:
+An overview of building dbt models can be found [in the dbt documentation](https://docs.getdbt.com/docs/build/models).
+The additional models that need to be developed for a CHT application are:

  - One model for each form